-When can I change contract?
+When can I change over to a new supplier?

-When you are tied in a contract you can change supplier as soon as your contract has ended if you have notified your supplier in writing before the end of your contract and within the valid period for cancellation.
+You can change supplier as soon as your contract has ended if you have notified your supplier in writing before the end of your contract and within the valid period for cancellation.
 Some suppliers T&C’s require a termination notice to be logged as far as 120 days before the end of your contract.

 Why do I need to cancel my contract?